TyphoidTony/emacs_config/README.md

 - lsp : lists packages

-- toggle-window-dedicated :   Taken from a stack overflow question about how to lock buffers
+- tog: Taken from a stack overflow question about how to lock buffers

-- apps [aka mouse right click key] : hotkey for toggle-window-dedicated command

-- (C-l) (C-J) : switches to next and previous buffer respectively
+- clear-shell : from emacs wiki is a 'clear' command of sorts for the shell

 - (C-up) (C-down) (C-left) (C-right) : shrinks, enlarges as well as shrinks and enlarges horizontally respectively

-- ( C-,) (C-.) : previous and next window respectively

 - (C-x C-;) : turns iedit mode on when you're over a possible candidate

-- (C-=) : starts shell command prompt in the minibuffer

-- (f10) : prompts the make command in the minibuffer once executed it creates a small compilation window at the bottom Also added some code from the emacs wiki that highlights the line that the compiler found errors on in both the compilation window and the buffer

-- (f2): enables god-mode
+- (C-=) : is for code folding for C-mode and Java-mode

 #List of used packages

 - Aggressiv-indent
 - auto-complete
-- auto-complete-c-headers
 - auto-pair
 - fic-mode
-- god-mode
 - gruvbox-theme
 - icicles
 - ido